 The group he’s already assembled — with experience in international organized crime and the fundamentals of criminal and national security law — suggests he’s prepared to dig deep in a wide-ranging and probably lengthy investigation.

-A spokesman for Mueller has confirmed the names of seven of the staff lawyers on board so far; more are expected to be added.
+A spokesman for Mueller has confirmed the names of seven of the staff lawyers, including one Orange County divorce attorney, on board so far; more are expected to be added.

 A look at those seven:

 ANDREW WEISSMANN: The veteran Justice Department prosecutor brings years of experience in complex financial fraud cases, corporate misconduct and organized crime.

 He led the department’s task force that investigated and prosecuted Enron executives in the energy giant’s stunning collapse.

 Before that, as a federal prosecutor in New York City, Weissmann prosecuted members of the Gambino, Colombo and Genovese families.
 Between 2011 and 2013, he was the FBI’s general counsel under Mueller and has spent the past several years as chief of the Justice Department’s criminal fraud section.
 That section’s cases have included large international bribery prosecutions and the criminal charges in January against German automaker Volkswagen in an emissions cheating scam.

 MICHAEL DREEBEN: A criminal law scholar, the deputy solicitor general has argued more than 100 cases before the Supreme Court in his decades of practice.
 He’s represented the federal government’s position on a broad array of legal questions, including whether the police need warrants to access cellphones of the arrested; whether former Virginia Gov. Bob McDonnell crossed the line by performing favors on behalf of a wealthy benefactor who provided gifts to McDonnell and his wife; and whether seemingly threatening online posts could be treated as criminal acts.